topheman/parallax/README.md

 Use Parallax.js just as you would.
 But rather than devicemotion, use headtracking with your webcam (based on the [headtrackr.js](https://github.com/auduno/headtrackr) library).

-Don't forget to insert the headtrackr.js script in your page.
+Don't forget to insert the `headtrackr.js` or `headtrackr.min.js` script in your page, you can also specify it in the options in `headtrackr-script-location` (for lazy load).

 You can test the headtracking version of the simple demo here :